GreyRook/code-with-style/docs/review/index.md

 -   [How To Do A Code Review](reviewer/): A detailed guide for code reviewers.
 -   [The CL Author's Guide](developer/): A detailed guide for developers whose CLs are going through review.
+-   [Process checklist's Reviewing part](../process/process-checklist.md#reviewing-and-re-reviewing-a-mr): A checklist of stuff to remember when doing code reviews.